 Zoom Meetings is perhaps the world’s most-used web conferencing platform.
 Launched in 2013, Zoom had 400,000 people sign up within the first month.
 By the end of its first year of operations, Zoom had amassed 200 million meeting minutes.

 Today, the software registers over 3.3 trillion annual meeting minutes.
-The market cap of the publicly traded company exceeds $100 billion.
+And the market cap of the publicly-traded company exceeds $75 billion.

 - Zoom Stats: Top Picks

 - Zoom revenue

 - Zoom customers contributing more than $1 million

 - Number of apps & integrations on the Zoom App Marketplace

 - Zoom app age demographics

 - The Zoom mobile app has been downloaded 485 million times in 2020.